ℹ️ Privately connect from Cloudflare to other clouds

 We do all this stuff for you.
-And from a customer perspective, it all gets to be managed by Cloudflare, which is really, really, really valuable.
+And from a customer perspective, it all gets to be managed by clouds there, which is really, really, really valuable.

 But it has challenges because your traffic is going to take a longer path than it needs to.

 And that shows up in app performance.
-And performance expectations today are just so different right now, right?
+And performance expectations today are just so different right now.

-I mean, there's this thing I like to talk about that we hear about called the consumerization of IT, right?
+I mean, there's this thing that we hear about called the consumerization of IT.

-Employees expect their work apps to be as zippy and as responsive as their consumer apps, as a social media apps.
+Employees expect their work apps to be as zippy and as responsive as their consumer apps, as the social media apps.

-And any amount of lag, latency, slowdown is just sort of, it's not seen well.
+And any amount of lag, latency, slowdown, it's not seen well.

 Well, I mean, we talked about this when we talked about the Cloudflare being faster than Zscaler a couple of days ago.

-Like, why do I need that?
-Like, if I'm smart, I can just fake it.
-Like, no, you can't.
+Why do I need that?
+If I'm smart, I can just fake it.
+No, you can't.

-This is part of the reason we're seeing such an explosion in unsanctioned IT applications here, right?
+This is part of the reason we're seeing such an explosion in unsanctioned ID applications here, right?

 Exactly.
-Like, at the end of the day, people are going to do what they need to do to get things done.
+At the end of the day, people are going to do what they need to do to get things done.

 And if you as an IT admin can just make it incredibly easy, win, win, win for everybody.